charmed-hpc/.github/CONTRIBUTING.md

 or contributions that do not require a large amount of time, you can go ahead and open a pull request.

-Adhering to the following process is the best way to get your contribution accepted:
+Adhering to the following process is the best way to get your contribution accepted (example uses the slurm-charms repo):

-1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes (example using the slurm-charms repo):
+1. [Fork](https://help.github.com/articles/fork-a-repo/) the project, clone your fork, and configure the remotes:

    ```bash
    # Clone your fork of the repo into the current directory